eineving/truckerboys/README.md

 <strong>IMPORTANT:</strong> If you want to test android-specific stuff, read up on Robolectric.
 It adds
 functionality in order to test android-elements.

+To run tests: In Android Studio's terminal, run ./gradlew clean test when standing in truckerboys/otto

 ## Course Information

 #### Supervision